Web and UX / UI Designer Insurance

 Why do web and UX / UI designers need insurance?

 You aim to build fantastic websites for your clients, but unexpected events can put a wrench in your plans.
-Web designer insurance guards against losses and expenses related to data breaches, accidental copyright infringement, injuries, and other risks.
+Web designer insurance guards against legal costs and other losses related to data breaches, accidental copyright infringement, and injuries.
+Clients may require you to have coverage.

 Web designer reviewing a website layout.